Pontryagin’s minimum (or maximum) principle

 The techniques of calculus of variations introduced in the previous lecture/chapter significantly extended our toolset for solving optimal control problems – instead of optimizing over (finite) sequences of real numbers we are now able to optimize over functions (or continuous-time trajectories if you like).
 Nonetheless, the methods were also subject to severe restrictions.
-For example, the property that the optimal control maximizes the Hamiltonian were checked by testing the derivative of the Hamiltonian, which only makes sense if
+For example, the property that the optimal control minimizes (or maximizes, depending on the definition of) the Hamiltonian were checked by testing the derivative of the Hamiltonian, which only makes sense if

 It also appears that the classes of perturbations modelled by \mathcal C^1_{[a,b]} spaces of smooth functions defined on an interval and endowed with 1-norm or 0-norm are not rich enough for practical applications.
 Just consider switched (on-off) control trajectories that differ in the times of switching.

-Combining this result with the second-order necessary condition of minimum
+Combining this result with the Legendre second-order necessary condition of minimum

 L_{y'y'} \geq 0, we concluded that Hamiltonian is not only stationary on the extremal, it is actually maximized on the extremal since H_{y'y'} = -L_{y'y'} \leq 0.